Hillary Clinton email controversy: Republican response

 Republican National Committee chairman Reince Priebus said, in a statement regarding the June 30, 2015 email releases, "These emails ... are just the tip of the iceberg, and we will never get full disclosure until Hillary Clinton releases her secret server for an independent investigation."
 Trey Gowdy said on June 29, 2015, that he would press the State Department for a fuller accounting of Clinton's emails, after the Benghazi panel retrieved 15 additional emails to Sidney Blumenthal that the department had not provided to the committee.

 On September 12, 2015, Republican Senators Chuck Grassley and Ron Johnson, chairmen of the Senate Judiciary and Homeland Security committees, respectively, said they would seek an independent review of the deleted emails, if they were recovered from Clinton's server, to determine if there were any government related items among those deleted.

+Special counsel John Durham and Trump administration officials cited manipulated emails mentioned in hacked Russian memos to posit that Clinton approved a "Clinton plan" to distract from the email controversy.
+The alleged "plan" has also been described as a conspiracy theory, and no support has been found that Clinton made false claims to unfairly tie Donald Trump to the Russian election interference efforts.